Choplifter: Legacy

 Choplifter II, subtitled "Rescue Survive", was released for the Game Boy in 1991, then remade for both the Game Boy and Game Gear as Choplifter III in 1994.
 An unrelated Choplifter III was released for Super NES.

+1994 Amiga game Apocalypse was seen as significantly inspired by Choplifter.

 In late 1997, Gorlin and his development team, Ariok Entertainment, were working on a Choplifter game for IBM PC compatibles that would be in 3D and feature multiplayer functionality.
 The game was never released.

 Sega released a pair of spiritual successors without the Choplifter brand: Air Rescue (1991) for the Sega System 32 arcade hardware is a first-person, pseudo-3D take on the concept.
 Air Rescue (1992) for the Master System more closely resembles the 2D Choplifter, but features stages that scroll in all directions.

 Programmer Will Botti cited Choplifter as a major inspiration for his 1996 game Black Dawn.

 In 2004, Xicat Interactive published ChopLifter: Crisis Shield exclusively in Europe.

 inXile Entertainment released Choplifter HD for Xbox Live Arcade, PlayStation Network, and Microsoft Windows in January 2012, and for Ouya in August 2013.